The foods to ward off colds and flu

 Green tea and black tea: a cup of tea can help soothe a sore throat, but the two green and black varieties are also a good source of polyphenols and antioxidants, substances that can prevent the damage caused by free radicals in the body .
 In the laboratory, the compounds of green tea have been shown to inhibit viral replication, which can be of help in the defense against the cold and flu.
 In addition, a Harvard study found that people who drank five cups of black tea had high levels of a compound that can help ward off infections like viruses.
 Garlic: Garlic is indispensable in the kitchen, but recently jumped to ' attention of homeopathic cures for its potential in preventing certain diseases and immune-boosting properties.
 It is believed that the sulfur allicin contained in garlic, is a compound that could function as an antibacterial and antiviral agent.
 In one study, British researchers found that people who took a garlic supplement had a two-thirds less likely to catch a cold than those who took a placebo common.
 The best way to reap the benefits of garlic, however, consuming raw or lightly cooked.

 Orange pulp and Vegetables: Pumpkins, sweet potatoes and other vegetables orange flesh is rich in beta-carotene, which the body uses to produce vitamin A. A diet low in beta-carotene can weaken the immune system, here because it would be advisable to stock up on these vegetables to ensure our body the nutrients it needs.
 Vitamin A is also important for maintaining healthy skin, which is our first line of defense against pathogenic microorganisms.
-Oysters: Oysters are definitely not the first thing that comes to mind when you have to deal with a cold or flu, but you should know that contain nutrients such as omega-3, selenium and iron.
+Oysters: Oysters are definitely not the first thing that comes to mind when you have to deal with a cold or flu, but you should know that they contain nutrients such as omega-3, selenium and iron.
 Bivalves are a great source of zinc, important for the development of white blood cells and even a small zinc deficiency can have negative implications for the immune system.
 Too much zinc, on the contrary, can have a negative effect and inhibit the immune system.
 Therefore, it is best to get the right amount of zinc following a well-rounded diet.
 In addition to oysters, you could consume beef and chicken.

 Short URL: http://www.notiziediscienze.com/?p=1107